 CCTV: Stands for closed-circuit television, also known as video surveillance, wherein cameras are used to send signals to a specific set of monitors—unlike broadcast television, for example, where the signal is openly transmitted.

-CCTV camera: A video surveillance camera or system of cameras with video feeds that are transmitted with a closed system for authorized users.
+CCTV camera: A video surveillance camera or system of cameras with video content feeds that are transmitted with a closed system for authorized users.

-Cellular connectivity: Also referred to as a mobile network or radio network wherein communication is wireless; this technology enables the components of a home security system to communicate with each other and the control panel, ensuring the home is connected and secure.
+Cellular connectivity: Also referred to as a mobile network or radio network wherein communication is wireless.
+This technology enables the components of a home security system to communicate with each other and the control panel, ensuring the home is connected and secure.

 Chime: A ringing sound on an electronic device, providing an audible method of alerting users to a notification or alarm so they can respond to any concerns or potential emergency situations regarding their home and security system.

-Cloud: A remote location for storing and accessing data via the Internet rather than on a computer's hard drive-essentially "the cloud" is another term for the Internet; files (like security camera footage) are sent to and stored on the cloud as opposed to a personal computer to allow content to be accessed from multiple devices.
+Cloud: A remote location for storing and accessing information via the Internet rather than on a computer's hard drive-essentially "the cloud" is another term for the Internet; files (like security camera footage) are sent to and stored on the cloud as opposed to a personal computer to allow content to be accessed from multiple devices.

 Cybersecurity: Methods, techniques, technologies, and practices designed to protect programs, networks, data, computers, or systems from damage, unauthorized use, or attack.

-Deadbolt: A locking mechanism engaged by turning a knob rather than relying on spring action; it can be unlocked only by turning a key or accepting an access code in the case of smart locks.
+Deadbolt: A locking mechanism engaged by turning a knob rather than relying on spring action; it can be unlocked only by turning a key or accepting an access code in the case of smart home locks.

-Dispatch: In terms of home security, the act of home security monitoring personnel requesting emergency services for homeowners if they can't be reached when, for example, an alarm sounds indicating a break-in or fire.
+Dispatch: In terms of home security, the act of home security personnel requesting emergency services for homeowners if they can't be reached when, for example, an alarm signal sounds indicating a break-in or fire.

 Door sensor: Detects when doors are opened or closed, sounding an alarm if triggered while a security system is armed.

-DVR: Digital video recorder; in terms of home security, a DVR security system digitally records footage from surveillance cameras when motion is detected.
+DVR: Digital video recorder; in terms of home security, a DVR system digitally records footage from surveillance cameras when motion is detected.

 Electronic surveillance: The use of electronic devices to watch, monitor, or record people or things.